 - Offering educational resources to everyone participating in the program.

-In particular it includes an early intervention program called The Prime for Life.
-The company that has developed this program, Prevention Research Institute describes it as “Prime For Life® provides a judgment-free way of understanding how alcohol and drug-related problems develop, what we can do to prevent them, and why sometimes we need help.”
-Tennessee wants those required to take the course to learn how to prevent a repeat of this violation.
+In particular, it includes an early intervention program called The Prime for Life.
+Prevention Research Institute, the company that developed this program, describes is as: “Prime For Life® provides a judgment-free way of understanding how alcohol and drug-related problems develop, what we can do to prevent them, and why sometimes we need help.”
+The goal for the state of Tennessee is that taking the course will prevent a repeat of this violation.

-While the Tennessee program was designed for Tennessee drivers, it’s possible for violators who live out of state to participate in a Tennessee program.
+While the class was designed for Tennessee drivers, it’s possible for out of state drivers who violated Tennessee law be required to take the class as a requirement of their conviction for DUI.
 Conversely, if you are a Tennessee resident who received a DUI out of the state and are required to take a DUI class, you may be able to use the Tennessee DUI class program.
 Check with that state to see if a Tennessee DUI course will qualify.